sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 ### Expiry Date

-Using a date as condition, a TODO will only work as longs as this date is not met.
+Using a date as condition, a TODO will only work as long as this date is not met.
 This is specially useful when you either know when the action should take place or simply want to set boundaries for yourself.

 ```js
 // TODO [2019-11-15]: Refactor this code before the sprint ends.